 The LUSU Medical/Dental Insurance is effective September 1 for the 12 months ending August 31.
 All full-time undergraduate students who have registered in 3.75 or more FCEs for the Fall-Winter session, by the last day to register in September, are automatically assessed this mandatory fee.

 Please check with your funding agency to confirm whether they will cover the additional insurance.
-If your funding agency does not cover the cost of additional insurance it is your responsibility to pay the fee at the LU Accounts Office.
+If your funding agency does not cover the cost of additional insurance it is your responsibility to pay the fee.

 Should a student have comparable coverage and choose to opt-out they may do so by applying at WeSpeakStudent.com (select Lakehead University).
 The opt-out period opens on August 1st, and closes September 30th.
 Please note that whether you opt-out or not, the fee will remain on the student account and must be paid.